message/iata/CL.md

-Published 16.06.2021
+Published 17.06.2021
 1. Until 30 June 2021, passengers are not allowed to enter.
 This does not apply to:
 - nationals and residents of Chile;
 - children and parents of nationals and residents of Chile.
 They must have proof of their relationship;
 - spouses and partners with registered partnership of nationals and residents of Chile who were married or registered as partners in Chile.
-They must have proof of their relationship;
+They must have a confirmation of their relationship issued by Civil Registry;
 - passengers with a diplomatic or official visa issued by the Ministry of Foreign Affairs of Chile;
 - passengers with a diplomatic or official passport.
 2. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to Chile.